SEBR-0916/u3_react_portfolio_lab/README.md

 ### Requirements

-There is no standard way to build up a Portfolio, but we'd *highly* recommend having components for a Nav bar to get around the site (We will build this up more in our Router I lesson!), an About Me, which may or may not be your landing page, a component for your Resume, a Contact page, one to hold your Projects in, and a component for each project (You can add more as you build more of course!)
+There is no standard way to build up a Portfolio, but we'd *highly* recommend having components for a Nav bar to get around the site, an About Me, which may or may not be your landing page, a component for your Resume, a Contact page, one to hold your Projects in, and a component for each project (You can add more as you build more of course!)

 We want you to take your time on this and not rush something so important.
 Having this "complete" will not be required as a deliverable for homework, we just want to see the initial set up, plus your prep and wireframes.

-A professional, beautiful, and deployed Portfolio is going to be required to complete Outcomes at the end of the course, and for your job search process, so take your time in planning and building up what you want to do, take the time now to get the first steps set, and create something you can really show off and be proud of!
+A professional, beautiful, and deployed Portfolio is going to be required for Career Services at the end of the course, and for your job search process, so take your time in planning and building up what you want to do, take the time now to get the first steps set, and create something you can really show off and be proud of!